 As I was thinking about modern female representation in crime and supernatural films, both behind and in front of the camera, I realized something troubling.
 So many of the films I talk about on this blog are directed by white men.
 That is not to suggest that they are not good films, or that we should not enjoy them or spend time talking about them, it is just something I noticed.
 For someone who wants to be a director, I don’t spend enough time talking about other women who direct and write.
 So, I am dedicating the next two months to crime and supernatural films, all of which are directed by women.
 I am particularly interested in the way they treat victimhood and the tropes associated with these genres.
 I will say that I am slightly uncomfortable with the terms ‘female director’ and ‘female filmmaker’ as it suggests that their work is inherently different and feminized, and that they cannot just refer to themselves as a director or filmmaker.
 I want to explore that more in the next two months, so for now, I’ll preface this discussion by saying that these women are incredible directors, and they should be able to refer to themselves as directors, not just women who direct.

-A personal side note, this is my 100th blog post!
+A personal side note, this is my 99th blog post, next week will be my 100th!
 I am so incredibly grateful to those who have stuck around and to those who just found this post.
 I will be highlighting a few of my favourite posts on the front page for the next week or so.